decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-12-12-scalable-agreement.md

 3. We know that the [best resilience](https://decentralizedthoughts.github.io/2019-11-02-primary-backup-for-2-servers-and-omission-failures-is-impossible/) one can hope for is $f<n/2$.
 It is not known how to obtain this tight bound with $o(n^2)$ expected communication (see [Ramboud, Theorem 5](https://eprint.iacr.org/2023/1757)).
     *  So we assume some $\epsilon>0$ and obtain *near-optimal* resilience $f<n/(2+\epsilon)$.

-Given this the best we can hope for is following theorem:
+Given this the best we can hope for:

 ***Theorem:*** *there exists a synchronous binary agreement protocol with $\delta$ error that is resilient to a weak adaptive adversary that can cause omission failures to $f<n/(2+\epsilon)$ parties.
 The expected number of rounds to terminate is constant and the expected communication complexity is $O(n \log^\gamma n)$.*